Hand Sectioning of Plant Material (Improvised Sectioning Tool)

 Method

-- Bulldog clips are applied to maintain rigidity and prevent the blades from slipping during cutting
+- Two small bulldog clips are used to clip the two blades togeter to maintain rigidity and prevent the blades from slipping during cutting

 The resulting assembly forms a double-bladed cutting edge, which helps regulate section thickness.